-The Voting Rights Act -- Then and Now
+The Voting Rights Act - Then and Now

-On August 6, 1965, President Johnson signed what would become the U.S.'s most effective civil rights law - the Voting Rights Act (VRA).
+On August 6, 1965, President Johnson signed what would become the U.S.'s most effective civil rights law-the Voting Rights Act (VRA).
 The law ended literacy tests, poll taxes, and other discriminatory practices that prevented minorities from voting.
 In the 21st century, citizens still use the VRA to fight modern voting discrimination, including: redistricting plans that favor white people, restrictive voter ID laws, elimination of early voting opportunities, and unfair polling place changes.

-For an excellent graphic explanation of the Voting Rights Act, as well as 2013 changes to the law: <ww2. kqed.org/lowdown/2013/11/05/ voting-rights> the U.S. Supreme Court made the disastrous decision to weaken the VRA in Shelby County v.
+But the civil rights legacy of the VRA began to unravel on June 25, 2013, when the U.S. Supreme Court made the disastrous decision to weaken the VRA in Shelby County v.
 Holder.
 The decision struck down some of the law's most crucial voter protections.
 For example, before Shelby, states and localities with a history of discrimination had to get clearance from the Department of Justice before enacting any voting law changes.
-Now free from federal oversight, states have pushed through discriminatory laws that make it more difficult to vote. - excerpted/adapted from <vrafortoday.org/learn>
+Now free from federal oversight, states have pushed through discriminatory laws that make it more difficult to vote.